tripdog/Firebase/README.md

 # Authenticate Users via Firebase
-Using Firebase allow users to create an email and password based account for authentication.
+Using Firebase, allow users to create an email and password based account for authentication.

 All of it is front end code and uses basic Javascript as a means for communication